tsbonev/nharker/README.md

-# nharker
+# NHarker
-NHaker is an offline writing organization tool
+NHaker is an offline writing organization tool implemented in Kotlin, utilizing the Potassium Nitrite library for persistence.